What Are Sexually Transmitted Infections (STIs)?

 Chlamydia

-Chlamydia is the most common sexually transmitted infection (STI) in the U.S. An STI is also called a sexually transmitted disease (STD).
-Most people don't have symptoms.
-Because of this, chlamydia may not be noticed until it's passed to someone else or it causes severe problems.
-Left untreated, this infection may make it hard or impossible to have children.
+Chlamydia is one of the most common sexually transmitted infections (STIs) in the U.S. It can be spread from vaginal, oral, or anal contact with an infected person.
+An STI is also called a sexually transmitted disease (STD).
+Chlamydia is caused by bacterium called Chlamydia trachomatis.
+Most people don't have symptoms so chlamydia can be spread by someone who does not know they are infected.
+Left untreated, this infection can lead to serious infections and even make it hard or impossible to have children.

 Symptoms